 An individual who is struggling with an opiate addiction will find it difficult to maintain healthy, interpersonal relationships.
 He or she may begin avoiding social contact, making excuses to get out of plans or avoiding family time.
 Individuals who are addicted to painkillers will often avoid their old friends and begin spending time alone, or spending time with people who engage in similarly self-destructive behaviors.

 An increase in time spent alone

 Increased secrecy is one of the most telltale signs of opiate abuse, seeing as those who are abusing opiates are often obtaining them illegally, and fear undergoing interpersonal consequences if their struggle is found out.
 When dealing with young adults, parent are encouraged to look into potential slang terms and code words, such as “hydros” (hydrocodone) and “oxys” (oxycodone).

-If you or someone you love has been struggling with opiate abuse, there is help available.
+If you or someone you love has been struggling with opiate abuse, there is help available at detoxes in Maryland.
 It is often recommended that an individual struggling with any severe substance abuse disorder receive long-term, professional treatment – often at an inpatient addiction treatment center.
 Because prescription painkillers are so highly addictive, and because many individuals who begin abusing painkillers eventually progress to intravenous heroin use, inpatient treatment is highly recommended.
 For more information on potential programs of opiate addiction recovery, please contact us today.